companieshouse/ch-node-utils/README.md

 set of node utils which can be used across repos/projects.
 Available as a normal npm dependency([here on npmjs](https://www.npmjs.com/package/@companieshouse/ch-node-utils))

+## Compatible Node.js Versions

+This package has been upgraded to be compatible with Node v24.
+Presently, it's backward compatible with v20 and v18 but compatibility is primarily required for v24 as all CH Node services are in the process of being upgraded to v24.

 ## Areas for the different utilities stored in this repo:

 ### Page template layout